Jbirch-Git/Jbirch-Homelab/Layer 2 - Concepts/Spanning-Tree/STP Lab.md

 spanning-tree mst configuration
 instance 1 vlan 10
 exit

+(Also make sure the ports between the switches are trunks so they can carry both vlan 1 and 10)

 We will also make SW2 the root bridge using the following command.